Zürich Hauptbahnhof: Flood risk

-The Sihl passes through the station in a tunnel, with platforms above and below the river, and public circulation areas to either side.
+The Sihl (and the Schanzengraben outflow from Lake Zurich) passes through the station in a tunnel, with platforms above and below the river, and public circulation areas to either side.
 The tunnel comprises 5 culverts with a length of 190 m and a clear opening of 12 m by 3 m each.
 This limits the river's flow capacity, raising concerns about the capacity of the tunnel to deal with extreme flood events.
 Additionally, during the building of the new Löwenstrasse platforms, it was necessary to temporarily close part of this tunnel, thus reducing the capacity even further.

 Some 50 km upstream of the station lies the Sihlsee, Switzerland's largest artificial lake, which is impounded by a 33 m high dam.
 Studies showed that a failure of this dam could lead to an 8 m high flood wave reaching the Hauptbahnhof within 2 hours.
-This threat has led the City of Zürich to develop, publish and test evacuation plans for the affected areas of the city, and especially the station area.
+This threat has led the City of Zurich to develop, publish and test evacuation plans for the affected areas of the city, and especially the station area.